 Key work areas

-A good knowledge of metocean conditions is essential for the safe and efficient design, and operation, of offshore installations.
-Wind, wave current and tidal conditions at the location of the installation are the most important.
+An understanding of Metocean – applied meteorology and oceanography – is essential for the safe and efficient design, and operation, of offshore installations.
+It primarily covers the study of wind, wave current and tidal conditions at the location of the installation.
 However, other parameters, such as air and sea temperature, visibility and ice conditions may also be important, depending on the location and type of operations.

 ‘Once in a hundred years’ extreme metocean conditions need to be accounted for in the design stage – and estimating extreme values associated with return periods of 100 years and beyond is an area of active research.